code-dot-org/code-dot-org/pegasus/emails/volunteer_contact_2015_receipt.md

 <hr/>

-Getting too many email requests and/or already signed up to help a class?
+Getting too many email requests?
+It means there aren't enough volunteers in your region.
+Please recruit a friend to help out too. :-)

 - [Unsubscribe from additional teacher requests **this year**](<%= update_preferences %>)
 - [Unsubscribe from teacher requests **forever**](<%= update_preferences %>)